 One thing I would highly recommend to improve your focus and mindset is to stop watching the news.
 There is only so much bad news one can take each day and if you prefer to have a happy and positive mindset each day then the news is not going to be the place to assist.

 I stopped watching the news 12 months ago and frankly, I don’t think I have missed out on anything.
 If something major occurs I eventually find out, whether that be on the day or within a week or month.

 I feel my opportunities to be and remain positive are far improved by not knowing about the latest tragedy in the world.

 So what do you focus on?

-Here are some basic steps to take to determine your focus.
+Here are some basic steps you can take to determine your focus.

-I have been undertaking a journal process for over a year now.
+I have been undertaking a journal process on and off for years now.
 I don’t often get it done first thing in the morning as I exercise early 6 mornings a week, but I incorporate the process in my day and make sure I clear my head by writing for 30 minutes.

 You just write whatever is on your mind, the key is to keep the pen moving, and that way you give yourself the best opportunity to dig deep into the subconscious, which is where the real gems come from.

 The Investor’s Way is a direct result of the journal process.
 I have had a number of significant breakthroughs from this process.